Stan-Leigh/NG-30-Days-of-Learning/README.md

 ## Day 19
 We learnt how to control access and govern reports and dashboards.
 We were taught about row-level security, Basic row-level security and Dynamic row-level security.

+## Day 20/21
+Weekend!
+Finshed the Microsoft Cloud skill Challenge:hugs:

+## Day 22 - Day 26
+We were given a [capstone project](https://aka.ms/30DLDATCapstoneProject) so that we would demonstrate all that we have learnt and put our knowledge to use.
+The project consists of two case studies and we were to do at least one and document on GitHub.